MichaelBEspinoza/PowerBI-Portfolio/README.md

 ---

 ### **3. Financial Performance & Store Analytics Dashboard**
 A financial dashboard designed to analyze sales performance, product demand, and store distribution across multiple locations in Brazil.
 This report provides a clear overview of monthly revenue, commissions, order volume, and store contribution to total sales.
+This dashboard was created during my third Power BI class at DaxusLatam as part of a certification program.

 **Key insights included:**
 - ✔️ Total revenue generated across all stores